-- (1) The governor may, by the governor's own executive authority, issue an executive order nullifying the same, whereby all executive departments of the state are bound by said order; - (2) Any member of the general assembly may introduce a bill of nullification in the general assembly.
-For any such proposed bill of nullification, the bill is not subject to debate or passage in committees, and proceeds directly to the floor of each house, where said bill shall, within five (5) legislative days, be scheduled for debate on the floor of each house, and thereafter, within three (3) legislative days after the debate is closed, shall be presented for a roll call vote on each floor.
+(1) The governor may, by the governor's own executive authority, issue an executive order nullifying the same, whereby all executive departments of the state are bound by said order;

+(2) Any member of the general assembly may introduce a bill of nullification in the general assembly.
+For any such proposed bill of nullification, the bill is not subject to debate or passage in committees, and proceeds directly to the floor of each house.
+Each house must give its members notice of five (5) legislative days before the bill is scheduled for debate on the respective floor for purposes of amendments thereto in accordance with house rules, as applicable, including amendments that provide penalties or punitive measures to ensure compliance with the bill by state and local governmental departments, agencies, and officers.
+Within five (5) legislative days after such period of notice, the bill must be scheduled for debate on the floor of each house, and thereafter, within three (3) legislative days after the debate is closed, must be presented for a vote on each floor.
 The bill, if passed in the same manner as other general law, has the force and effect of law, and becomes effective immediately upon enactment.
 The time constraints listed in this subdivision (2) may be changed by majority vote of any house of subsequent general assemblies;

-- (3) Any court operating under the authority of the Constitution of Tennessee may render a finding or a holding of nullification in any case of which it otherwise has proper venue and jurisdiction, wherein the parties to said case will, upon final judgment, be bound thereby in the same manner as in other cases; - (4) Any combination of ten (10) counties and municipalities may, through the action of the executive or through the action of a majority of the governing legislative body, submit a petition of nullification to the speaker of the house of representatives, with a copy to the office of the attorney general and reporter, and upon satisfactory proof that said petitions are valid, the speaker of the house of representatives shall proceed to introduce the bill and follow the same methods and protocols as described in subdivision (2); and - (5) The signed petitions of two thousand (2,000) registered voters of this state may submit a petition of nullification to the speaker of the house of representatives, with a copy to the office of the attorney general and reporter, and upon satisfactory proof that said signatures are valid, the speaker of the house of representatives shall proceed to introduce the bill and follow the same methods and protocols as described in subdivision (2).
+(3) Any court operating under the authority of the Constitution of Tennessee may render a finding or a holding of nullification in any case in which it otherwise has proper venue and jurisdiction, wherein the parties to said case will, upon final judgment, be bound thereby in the same manner as in other cases;

+(4) Any combination of ten (10) counties and municipalities may, through the action of the executive or through the action of a majority of the governing legislative body, submit a petition of nullification to the speaker of the house of representatives, with a copy to the office of the attorney general and reporter, and upon satisfactory proof that said petitions are valid, the speaker of the house of representatives shall proceed to introduce the bill and follow the same methods and protocols as described in subdivision (2); and

+(5) The signed petitions of two thousand (2,000) registered voters of this state may submit signed petitions of nullification to the speaker of the house of representatives, with a copy to the office of the attorney general and reporter, and upon satisfactory proof that said signatures are valid, the speaker of the house of representatives shall proceed to introduce the bill and follow the same methods and protocols as described in subdivision (2).
 Said voter petitions must not be submitted individually, but said petitions must be coordinated and compiled in batches, by county of voter registration, of not less than twenty-five (25) voters per county in a bundled batch.

 SECTION 10.
-Before conducting a roll call vote on the floor of each house of the general assembly, the several committees of the general assembly may debate any bill of nullification, express its approval or disapproval, and add any penalty for violations of the bill.
-The results of all committee actions, as well as the result of the roll call vote on each house floor, shall be published in the official records of each house and disseminated to the people in the same manner as with other bills.
+The result of the roll call vote on each house floor must be published in the official records of each house and disseminated to the people in the same manner as with other bills.